 It should be noted that the type of depression that Kübler-Ross and Kessler are talking about does NOT have sustained functional impairment and is NOT accompanied by suicidal thoughts.

-If your depression is impacting your ability to cope with everyday life over a sustained period of time—or if you are experiencing suicidal thoughts—please consult your family physician or a mental health professional immediately.
+If your depression is impacting your ability to cope with everyday life over a sustained period of time — or if you are experiencing suicidal thoughts — please consult your family physician or a mental health professional immediately.

-Depression: Case Study 1
+Depression Stage of Grief: Case Study 1

 Kübler-Ross and Kessler use the story of Claudia to illustrate the depression stage of grief.